 The PBHS team specializes in helping women manage stress and practice coping skills.
 We are dedicated to improving women’s physical and mental health through individual consultations, therapy, referrals and medication management.
 We are committed to working closely with OB/GYN and women’s health care providers to enhance physical and psychological well-being, restore functioning and improve quality of life.

-Here are resources to help you get started finding the support you need for mood disorders during or after pregnancy.
+Resources to help you get started finding the support you need for stress or mood disorders after having a new baby

 Some of these are national organizations, other are local to the greater St. Louis area.
 Special thanks to the PBHS team for pulling together these resources and getting permission from them to publish.